bbenedict/bbenedict/100days.md

 ## day 19

 Working on my last programming assignments for Coursera Machine Learning.
-After this, I just have a two weeks of lectures to complete and I have successfully finished the course.
+After this, I just have a two weeks of lectures to complete to finish the course.
 Today I am working on Anomaly Detection.
-The task is to estimates the parameters of a Gaussian distribution of an m x n dataset.
-The output is &mu; and &sigma;<sup>2</sup>.
+The task is to estimate the parameters &mu; and &sigma;<sup>2</sup> for a Guassian distribution of a matrix of features.

 ## day 20

-I have completed all programming assignments for Coursera Machine Learning.
+I implemented parts of a Collaborative Filtering system for recommendations.
+The specific work was to produce a vectorized implementaion for calcualting gradients of a cost function given a matrix of users x features and movies x features.
+As of today, I have completed all programming assignments for Coursera Machine Learning.
 QED!
-I implemented parts of a Collaborative Filtering system for recommendations.
-In this case, the specific work was to produce a vectorized implementaion for calcualting gradients of a cost function given a matrix of users x features and movies x features.